gvwilson/thirdbit/_posts/2016/2016-08-26-what-i-didnt-learn.md

 <blockquote>
-For the longest time I would remain silent when discussions with my peers would veer toward theoretical topics like P vs. NP, Lambda Calculus or bubble sort vs. merge sort...
-I decided to change all of this a year ago.
+For the longest time I would remain silent when discussions with my peers would veer toward theoretical topics like P vs. NP, Lambda Calculus or bubble sort vs. merge sort…  I decided to change all of this a year ago.
 I sat down and looked up all of the topics that a typical CS degree covers and then I dove in.
 Half way through, I decided to write a book about what I was learning.